Elizabeth A. Lynn: Body of work

 Lynn's early science fiction novels were similarly ground-breaking in their treatment of sexual themes.
 In The Sardonyx Net (1981), one of the primary characters is a sexual sadist.
-Her SF novel A Different Light (1978) featured a same-sex relationship between two men.
-The magical lesbian tale "The Woman Who Loved the Moon" also won a World Fantasy Award and is the title story in Lynn's The Woman Who Loved the Moon collection along with other gay speculative fiction stories.
+Her science fiction novel A Different Light (1978) featured a same-sex relationship between two men.
+The magical lesbian tale "The Woman Who Loved the Moon", also a World Fantasy Award winner, is the title story in Lynn's The Woman Who Loved the Moon collection along with other gay speculative fiction stories.
 Both these novels featured the science fiction concept hyperspace.

 Lynn later returned to fiction with a fantasy series, again featuring gay relationships: Dragon's Winter (1998) and Dragon's Treasure (2004).